bullseye555/pagermon_utilities/pagermon_clean_install/install_steps_Dual-Run.md

 # [PagerMon]([https://hrng.io/](https://github.com/pagermon/pagermon)https://github.com/pagermon/pagermon)
 ## PagerMon SERVER install

+> [!NOTE]
-### NOTE: This guide assumes all instrucations from install_steps has been taken, and you are adding in a seconday instace
+> This guide assumes all instrucations from install_steps has been taken, and you are adding in a seconday instace
+>
-### There are two options below
+> There are two options below
-### 1. Is for a full second installation with both the Web Server and Reader being duplicated
+> 1. Is for a full second installation with both the Web Server and Reader being duplicated
-### 2. Is for an additional *reader* that feeds to an existing Web Server
+> 2. Is for an additional *reader* that feeds to an existing Web Server

 ## Installing Server
 This assumes that the existing installation of PagerMon is in the `/pagermon` folder of the user (eg: `~/pagermon` ) and the new instance will be in `~/pagermon2`